cs4s/steam-2019/week-3/index.md

 ---
 layout: session
-title: 'Week 3: Coding and Creative Arts Part 1'
+title: 'Week 3: Coding and the Creative Arts Part 1'
 ---

 # Week 3: Coding and the Creative Arts Part 1